brentluna/maze_solver/readme.md

 ## Future Directions

 - Add additional algorithms, such as Best First Search
 - Add option to select start and end points
+- Add selector for solving speed animation